pandas-dev/pandas/doc/source/missing_data.rst

 ---------

 For datetime64[ns] types, ``NaT`` represents missing values.
-This is a pseudo-native sentinel value that can be represented by numpy in a singular dtype (datetime64[ns]). pandas objects provide intercompatibility between ``NaT`` and ``NaN``.
+This is a pseudo-native sentinel value that can be represented by NumPy in a singular dtype (datetime64[ns]). pandas objects provide intercompatibility between ``NaT`` and ``NaN``.

 .. ipython:: python